aarangop/resume-mcp/templates/prompt_template.md

 real experiences, choosing the best framing and emphasis while maintaining complete truthfulness.

-This time, you're helping craft a compelling, targeted CV for a position of
+This time you're helping craft a compelling, targeted CV for a position of
 $position at $company.

+Don't forget to prompt me to save the resulting CVs and reporting when we're finished.

 ## MCP Workflow Process with Authenticity Integration